FedericoPonzi/genereto/docs/content/index.md

 * And more:
     * TODOs and comments embeddable in your pages
     * Drafts support
-    * Tumblr style website
+    * Tumblr style websites
-    * RSS feed generation
+    * Automatic RSS feed generation

 ## Quick Start Tutorial